jwatowatson/RecurrentVivax/Timing_Model/TimingModelStan.md

 The seasonal term is given in units of weeks by $\exp(\beta_1  \sin (\frac{2\pi t}{T} + \beta_1))$ where $T=365/7$ (number of weeeks in the year).
 This increases the reinfection mixing proportion $p_{(n)}$ for each drug treatment.

-This model is still in development.
+This model is still in development and not currently functional.